-- the annual quantity of energy consumed from activities for which the Group is responsible involving the combustion of gas or the consumption of fuel for the purposes of transport; and - the annual quantity of energy consumed resulting from the purchase of electricity by the Group for its own use, including for the purposes of transport was 1,593,068 MWh (2020: 1,608,236 MWh).
+- the annual quantity of energy consumed from activities for which the Group is responsible involving the combustion of gas or the consumption of fuel for the purposes of transport; - the annual quantity of energy consumed resulting from the purchase of electricity by the Group for its own use, including for the purposes of transport.

-The methodology used by the group to calculate this information is the Greenhouse Gas Protocol.
+The methodology used by the Group to calculate this information is the Greenhouse Gas Protocol.

-The carbon emissions per tonne of Soda Ash produced were 0.79 tonnes (2020: 0.79 tonnes).
+The carbon emissions per tonne of Soda Ash produced were 0.79 tonnes (2022: 0.77 tonnes).